 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-- Many employers will expect you to have a Higher National Certificate (HNC), Higher National Diploma (HND) or degree.
+Many employers will expect you to have an HNC, HND or degree.

 You could work for any company that trains its own staff, including private firms in industry and commerce, financial organisations, retail companies and local and central government.